 About Your Host at Casa Pacifica, Chacala Mexico

-I raised my sons, between Lake Tahoe and Hawaii, with a spirit of adventure and exploration.
+I raised my two sons, Randy and Casey, between Lake Tahoe and Hawaii, with a spirit of adventure and exploration.

 In 1995 I was traveling around Mexico in an RV and found Chacala Mexico by word of mouth from fellow travelers who talked about this wonderful, hidden bay fronting a small village.